Aug269/Aug269/README.md

-- 👋 Hi, I’m @Aug269, a brazilian early coder with little experience in programming
+- 👋 Hi, I’m @Aug269, a brazilian beginner programmer with little experience in programming
 - 👀 I’m interested in javascript,python,html, css and others things
 - 🌱 I’m currently learning data science and python